 Against a traditional two-back Power a defense would ideally like a man on the inside and outside shoulder of the pulling guard.
 In the diagram below, the Will takes the inside, while the crashing DE is technically the outside shoulder player.
 The key to defending the Power Read is in the read-side DE.
 Unlike versus a traditional Power play, the DE cannot just careen down the line, spilling the Guard.
 Instead, the DE, with horizontal flow to him, can climb to the QB.
 This forces the read of the QB.
 The crashing DE gives the QB a “give” read because the DE works to the outside shoulder of the QB.
 In this particular play, the Mike should see the natural gap exchange and work upfield, tackling the RB.

 Making the QB Carry

-The DE forces the QB to pull the ball.
-Like power, the Will climbs over the tackle and aims for the inside shoulder of the pulling guard.
+The DE forces the QB to pull the ball and insert behind his pulling Guard.
+Like Power, the Will climbs over the tackle and aims for the inside shoulder of the pulling Guard.
 The safety valve in all of this is the Down Safety reading cutback and making the Will right in the run fits.
-The stretch path by the RB can make the LBs over pursue.
+The stretch path by the RB can make the LBs over pursue if their eyes are not disciplined.
+The Power Read forces the defense to trust its training and believe that their counterparts will be there.
 Even in the case of a QB pulling the ball, if the LBs vacate too fast, there is a crease on the cutback.
 The DS has to fill that crease before pursuing the stretch path of the back.
 See the diagram below: